microsoft/verified-storage/osdi25/capybaraKV/README.md

 4. Run the full performance experiments and generate plots/tables corresponding to those in the paper.
 We provide scripts and and configuration files for these experiments. **TODO timing**
 5. Optionally, manually auditing CapybaraKV's specification.
 We provide a guide for auditing in [Manual auditing](#manual-auditing).
 This step does not require running any code and can be done concurrently with step 4.

+**All instructions in this document assume you are starting from `verified-storage/osdi25/capybaraKV`.**
+Note that the `setup.sh` script downloads/clones some dependencies as siblings of `verified-storage/`.

 ### Setup instructions (~30 minutes)

 1. Install `git`: `sudo apt install git`
 2. Clone this repository: `git clone -b kv2 --single-branch https://github.com/microsoft/verified-storage.git`.
-3. `cd verified-storage/osdi25/capybaraKV/evaluation` and run `./setup.sh`.
+3. `cd evaluation` and run `./setup.sh`.
 You may be prompted to enter a password for `sudo` partway through the script.
 This script will:
    1. Install `apt` dependencies for other key-value stores
    2. Install Rust
       1. **Note**: If you're using the provided PM machine, you may see errors about `$HOME` being different from the euid-obtained home directory.
 These errors don't impact installation and can safely be ignored.